MichaelZhao21/genshin-auto-checkin/README.md

 **WARNING: DO NOT SHARE THIS COOKIE STRING!!!** Although it can only be used to access your web client, it still is not wise to share something that can only be accessed after you log in.

+**ALSO NOTE: If you change your password, the token string WILL CHANGE AS WELL, so you will need to get a new cookie string for the script!**

 ## Configuration

 Create a file called `config` in this same directory and add the following contents: